nextflow-io/training/docs/nf_customize/6_tools.md

 nf-core tools has additional commands to help users execute pipelines.
 Although you do not need to use these commands to execute the nf-core pipelines, they can greatly improve and simplify your experience.

+nf-core tools are for everyone and has commands to help both users and developers.

+For users, the tools make it easier to execute pipelines.

 There are also nf-core tools for developers.
 However, these will not be covered as a part of this workshop.
-If you are curious to learn more about these tools you can find more information on the nf-core websites [tools page](https://nf-co.re/tools/).
-There are also lots of excellent ByteSize talks on the [nf-core YouTube channel](https://www.youtube.com/c/nf-core).
+If you are curious to learn more about nf-core developer tools you can visit the websites [tools page](https://nf-co.re/tools/) and complete the Develop a pipeline with the nf-core template training.

+!!! question "Exercise"

+    Find out what nf-core commands and options are available using the `nf-core --help` option.

 ## `nf-core list`